-Diabetic self-management education can reduce your A1C by up to 1% which means this reduces your diabetes-related death by 25% and your risk of heart attack by 18%.
-According to the American Diabetes Association and the American Association of Diabetes Educators Individuals you participate in education are more likely to continue with needed follow up appointments, take medications regularly, make healthful eating patterns, including regular physical activity into daily life, have healthy coping, improved quality of life, reduced hospital admissions, and reduced healthcare costs.
+Diabetic self-management education can reduce your A1C by up to 1%, reduce your diabetes-related death by 25%, and your risk of heart attack by 18%.
+According to the American Diabetes Association and the American Association of Diabetes Educators, individuals who participate in education are more likely to continue with needed follow-up appointments, take medications regularly, make healthful eating patterns, including regular physical activity in daily life, have healthy coping, improved quality of life, reduced hospital admissions, and reduced healthcare costs.

-Other individuals may be asked to be a part of the team dependent on your individual health needs or concerns.
+Other individuals may be asked to be a part of the team dependent on their individual health needs or concerns.
 These team members could be:

-- An endocrinologist – This is a medical doctor who specializes in the endocrine system (the glands and hormones) which includes diabetes.
+- An Endocrinologist – This is a medical doctor specializing in the endocrine system (the glands and hormones), including diabetes.

 - A Cardiologist – This is a medical provider who specializes in heart disease.